 By only prescribing training load each week, JSET allows you to tailor your training to your preferences.
 This means that you are able to run:

 - Any combination of the two – as long as you meet the required training load.

-The equation states that by understanding the relationship between weekly mileage and weekly pace, you can combine these two factors into a measure of training load.
-This means that the faster you run each week, the less distance you need to run in order to achieve any given race time.
-Importantly it doesn’t dictate how you should run these miles, it’s simply about the total mileage.
+In practice, this means that the further you run each week, the slower your average pace can be in order to achieve any given race time.
+Importantly JSET won’t dictate how you should run these miles, it’s simply about the total training load.
 Realising that it doesn’t matter how you achieve your miles is a game-changer.
-You can ditch the gut wrenchingly hard interval sessions and simply do all your training at a steady, talking pace if that’s what suits you.
+There’s no one ‘right’ way to train.